 All Hail Kale

 Kale is in the cabbage family as is broccoli, all cabbages, Brussel sprouts, collards and cauliflower.
 These are all basically cabbage.
 You want to choose a variety of greens to assure you’ll get the best nutrients that each green has to offer.
 Think of these cabbages as one choice to rotate with other greens such as spinach, romaine and Swiss chard.
-For example rotating Napa cabbage, cauliflower and collard greens is essentially eating the same thing over and over again.
+For example, rotating Napa cabbage, cauliflower and collard greens is essentially eating the same thing over and over again.
 You also want to rotate in other (non cabbage) greens because each has a special set of mild toxins that ward off their natural predators (cabbages would have a lot of the same toxins).
-A little bit is fine.
+A little bit of these toxins is fine.

 Yes, dark greens are bitter!
 Mother Nature made greens bitter so that animals (like ourselves) would know which plants were healing plants; medicinal in nature.

 Kale is a no brainer for me.
 It's very good for you, can be made extremely delicious and I don't think we'll ever see headlines reading: "New Finding: Kale Not As Great As Once Thought!"